quipper/monorepo-deploy-actions/git-push-service/README.md

 ## Options

-### Update a branch via a pull request (experimental)
+### Update strategy of namespace branch

-You can set `update-via-pull-request` flag to update a branch via a pull request.
+This action updates a namespace branch via a pull request by default.
 It brings the following benefits:

 - It would avoid the retries of fast-forward when many jobs are running concurrently
 - You can revert a change of manifest by clicking "Revert" button in a pull request

+You can turn off this feature by `update-via-pull-request` flag.